The Amazing Race 2 (Chinese season)

-The Amazing Race 2 (极速前进第二季) is the second installment of the Chinese reality television series The Amazing Race (极速前进 (Jísù Qiánjìn)).
-Loosely based on the American reality TV series The Amazing Race, it initially features six teams of two in a race around the world.
+The Amazing Race 2 (极速前进第二季) is the second season of the Chinese reality competition show The Amazing Race (极速前进 (Jísù Qiánjìn)).
+Loosely based on the American reality TV series The Amazing Race, it initially featured six teams of two in a race around the world.
 Singapore based Chinese-American actor Allan Wu, who was also the host of The Amazing Race Asia and The Amazing Race: China Rush and episodes 3 to 10 of the first season returned for this season.

-Infiniti was still the main sponsor for this event after sponsoring the first season.

-This season premiered on July 10, 2015 and concluded on September 25, 2015.
+This season visited four continents and eight countries and traveled over 39600 km during ten legs.
+Starting in Sydney, racers traveled through Australia, Turkey, Spain, France, Namibia, Mauritius, and Thailand before finishing in Chengdu with intermittent returns to China throughout the season.
+New twists introduced in this season include Invasion and Cumulative Intersection-Versus Leg.
+This season premiered on Shenzhen TV on July 10, 2015 and concluded on September 25, 2015.

-Friends Han Geng and Wu Xin were the winners of this season.
+Friends Han Geng and Wu Xin were the winners of this season, while married couple Yang Qianhua and Ding Zigao finished second, and Xiao Yang and Wang Taili finished third.

 Production

 Development and filming

 Filming began June 2, 2015 at Sydney and ended on August 16, 2015 at Chengdu, Sichuan.
 Unlike the American version and most other versions that always start and end in the same country, this was the first season where both the Starting Line and Finish Line were held in different nations, and also the first season overall in the entire franchise the Starting Line was not held in the show's home country.

 This season introduced two new twists.
 Invasion was a new twist that allowed several teams to join in the game as intruders.
 The intruders entered at the start of a given leg.
 In their Invasion leg, the intruders had to finish in a given position (top two in Leg 7, or first Leg 9) in order to continue racing.
 If they failed their invasion, they would be eliminated as if they had finished last.
 If they succeeded, the intruders would keep on racing in future legs.

-This season also introduced the Intersection with Integration Versus, which was a combination of Intersection and Versus for some tasks.
+This season also introduced the Cumulative Intersection-Versus Leg, which was a combination of Intersection and Versus for some tasks.
 At the start of the leg, the four remaining teams had to choose which team they want to be Intersected by voting.
 Once two teams chose each other at the same time, they would be Intersected.
 Then, the pairs of teams would complete in either a head-to-head or a timed task.
 The team that won the task would earn two points.
 After five rounds, the teams with the most points would automatically finish in first place.
 The second pair would compete in a final task, and the winning team would keep racing while the losing team was eliminated.